 Once you open the YNAB app, you are prompted to enter your monthly bills, regular expenses, and non-monthly expenditures.
 Then it asks you to give estimates for financial goals and quality-of-life items like hobbies, entertainment, and health.

 Once that’s done, link your bank and savings accounts.
-YNAB will sync your information (this took a little longer than Mint and PocketGuard, but no longer than a few minutes) to show you how much money you have in all of your financial accounts combined.
+YNAB will sync your information (this took a little longer than Mint and PocketGuard, but no longer than a few minutes) to show you how much money you have combined in all of your financial accounts.

 Similarly to Mint, transactions are easy to add and modify.
 You can assign it to an existing category or create a new one.
 You have the option of adding recurring transactions and memos.

 The reports tab offers deeper insight into your spending, including the age of your money (how many days it takes you on average to earn and spend your money).